There are only two reasons to start a project:

 - An organization is inter-related and change to one unit causes bigger ripple effect;

-- Identification of who is impacted will guide how to manage stakeholders, scope, training, communication;
+- Identification of those impacted guides how to manage stakeholders, scope, training, and communication;

 - To understand impact you need to include every conceivable point of contact: